Viaje del Parnaso: Overview

 The poem is divided into eight chapters, and the versification is in tercets.
 The composition is half comic and half serious.
 After many humorous incidents, Mercury appears to Cervantes (who is represented as travelling to Parnassus in the most miserable condition), saluting him with the title of the "Adam of poets".
 Mercury, after addressing to him many flattering compliments, conducts him to a ship entirely built of different kinds of verse, which is intended to convey a cargo of Spanish poets to the kingdom of Apollo.
 The description of the ship is a comic allegory.
 Mercury shows him a list of the poets with whom Apollo wishes to become acquainted and this list, owing to the problematic nature of its half ironical and half serious praises, has proved a stumbling block to commentators.
 In the midst of the reading, Cervantes suddenly drops the list.
 The poets are now described as crowding on board the ship in numbers as countless as drops of rain in a shower, or grains of sand on the seacoast; and such a tumult ensues, that, to save the ship from sinking by their pressure, the sirens raise a furious storm.
 The flights of imagination become more wild as the story advances.
-Thy storm subsides, and is succeeded by a shower of poets, that is to say poets fall from the clouds.
+The storm subsides, and is succeeded by a shower of poets, that is to say poets fall from the clouds.
 One of the first who descends on the ship is Lope de Vega, on whom Cervantes seizes this opportunity of pronouncing an emphatic praise.
 The remainder of the poem, a complete analysis of which would occupy too much space, proceeds in the same spirit.